rheslip/Twisty-2-MIDIController/README.md

 2nd Generation of my Twisty MIDI controller using Raspberry Pi Pico or Pico 2.

 The Twisty 2 MIDI controller has 16 parameter encoders with switches, 16 RGB LEDs, 2 menu encoders, 128x32 pixel OLED display, USB MIDI, TRS MIDI Out, and optional Bluetooth MIDI with Pico W or Pico 2W.
-It provides four pages of parametersAND fully customizable encoder ranges, switch functions, MIDI messages and LED colors for each control.
+It provides four pages of MIDI controls and fully customizable MIDI messages, encoder ranges, switch functions and LED colors for each control.
+Text labels can be attached to each control as a visual aid to what the control does.
 You can save and recall up to 16 controller setups in the Pico's flash memory.
 STL files for a 3D printed case are provided as well.

+Twisty 2 is a completely open source project - source code, KICad schematics and layout, gerber files and enclosure 3D files are in this archive.

 ![](https://github.com/rheslip/Twisty-2-MIDIController/blob/main/images/IMG_0609.JPG)